Al-Shifa Hospital: Gaza war

-In an article published Dec 21 2023, the Washington Post analyzed the publicly released material by Israel, along with satellite imagery and other publicly available material, and concluded that "the evidence presented by the Israeli government falls short of showing that Hamas had been using the hospital as a command and control center".
+In an article published on December 21, 2023, the Washington Post analyzed the publicly released material by Israel, along with satellite imagery and other publicly available material, and concluded that "the evidence presented by the Israeli government falls short of showing that Hamas had been using the hospital as a command and control center".
 The WP report stated that the rooms which were connected to a tunnel network did not show any immediate evidence of being used by Hamas, and that each of the buildings that the IDF spokesman Daniel Hagari had identified as being "directly involved" in Hamas's military activity did not appear to be connected to any tunnel network, and that there had been no evidence released that showed that a tunnel network could be accessed from inside hospital wards.

 On January 2, 2024, U.S. intelligence confirmed its belief that Hamas used the Al-Shifa Hospital as a command center and to hold Israeli hostages, stating that Hamas "used the al-Shifa hospital complex and sites beneath it to house command infrastructure, exercise certain command and control activities, store some weapons, and hold at least a few hostages", although no evidence was publicly presented to sustain those claims.

 On February 12, 2024 classified Israeli intelligence documents, obtained and reviewed by The New York Times suggested Hamas did store weapons and took cover at the hospital, using tunnels 213 meters long, twice the size previously known.
 The tunnels included bunkers, living areas, and computer and communications rooms, and established documents showed that Hamas masked its activities using the hospital.
-The Times also verified that the tunnel was under the surgery center.
-The article confirms that "The Israeli military, however, has struggled to prove that Hamas maintained a command-and-control center under the facility.
-Critics of the Israeli military say the evidence does not support its early claims, noting that it had distributed material before the raid showing five underground complexes and also had said the tunnel network could be reached from wards inside a hospital building."
+The Times also verified that the tunnel was under the surgery center, but the Israeli military was unable to verify that Hamas operated a command-and-control center beneath the facility.
+On the other hand, critics of the Israeli military say that the evidence refutes its initial assertions; prior to the attack, it had disseminated information depicting five subterranean complexes and claimed that the tunnel network could be accessed from hospital wards.